lenorix/security-key-info-web/README.md

  is unique for each login and domain name is checked.
 So, if you are in a phishing site, the key will not sign the request and the login will fail, keeping your account safe.

-This way, the web knows that you are the owner of the account and not a hacker.
+This way, the web knows that you are the owner of the account and not a attacker.

 ## How can it help to protect accounts in your company?

 Passwords can be shared, stolen, guessed or be in a post-it.
 But, the security key is a physical device.
-So, if a hacker knows the password, it will not be able to login without the key.
+So, if a attacker knows the password, it will not be able to login without the key.
 Also, as the domain name is checked, phishing attacks with similar domains are mitigated.

 [Contact us](#contact-us) to know more about how to protect your company accounts.